Bow Tie Dog Training

-The Client agrees to pay the reasonable cost of sessions as displayed on the website of Vendor, the Service Handbook (available for download from the website of Vendor) or the cost agreed on by a duly appointed representative of Vendor in writing.
+The Client agrees to pay the reasonable cost of sessions as displayed on the website of Vendor or the cost agreed on by a duly appointed representative of Vendor in writing.

 The Client furthermore understands that while prices may temporarily lower for a given service as part of a promotion or agreement made with the company, Vendor may, at their discretion, change pricing for subsequent sessions.
 The Client is not obliged to continue training with Vendor if price increases cause further Sessions to become unaffordable.

 The Client understands that any Packages must be paid in full either in advance of or on the day of the first Session, unless an arrangement has been made and agreed to in writing by both Vendor and Client.
 Failure to do so will result in the cancellation of the first Session until such time as the payment has been made.